 SCA BB Service Configuration API Overview

-One of the fundamental entities in the Cisco Service Control solution is a service configuration.
-A Service Configuration is a collection of configuration parameters that together determines how the Cisco Service Control Application (SCA), which runs on the Service Control Engine (SCE) platform, performs classification, accounting and reporting, and control of network traffic.
+One of the fundamental entities in the Cisco Service Control solution is a service configuration .
+A service configuration is a collection of configuration parameters that together determine how the Cisco Service Control Application, which runs on the Service Control Engine (SCE) platform, performs classification, accounting and reporting, and control of network traffic.

 By editing a service configuration and applying it to the SCE platform, you can change the way traffic is classified and enforce different policies.